-Although all types of asbestos are carcinogenic, blue and brown fibers might be more dangerous
+All types of asbestos are carcinogenic, the blue and brown fibers are the most toxic

 Despite the permissible limit of 0.1 fiber per cubic centimeter of air set by OSHA, there is no safe level of asbestos.
 Anyone who has been in contact with this toxic mineral is at risk, to a lesser or greater extent.
 Nevertheless, there are multiple factors that might make a person more prone to developing a severe disease like mesothelioma.

 The following factors have been suggested to increase the risk of being diagnosed with an asbestos-related disease considerably:

 - the dose of asbestos fibers – exposure to a high concentration of airborne asbestos has been correlated with a greater risk of developing a disease

 - the duration of exposure – prolonged or frequent contact with asbestos has also been demonstrated to increase the chances of suffering from mesothelioma, lung cancer, or asbestosis several decades after the first exposure

 - age – asbestos-related diseases rarely occur in people under 45, as they entail a latency period of 20 to 50 years, during which inflammation and tissue scarring gradually occur until cancer develops

 - tobacco consumption – smokers with a history of asbestos exposure are between 50 and 90 times more likely to be diagnosed with lung cancer